Dominican University of California: Statistics

 -

-Hannah Stocking-Siagkris is an American internet personality who first gained recognition from the social media platform Vine.
+Hannah Stocking-Siagkris is an American comedian and internet personality who first gained recognition from the social media platform Vine.
 She later became known for her comedy videos on YouTube.

 -